 If you would rather take a cab and avoid navigating the tube with all your luggage, you can also easily find on-the-spot taxi cabs outside of the airport that can get you into central London in about a half-hour.
 This is the most expensive option, but it can also be the most comfortable and least stressful way to start your vacation.

 Gatwick Airport is the next largest airport in London.
 It’s 25 miles outside of London, which means it can be more expensive and time-consuming to get into the city.
 Make sure you book your transportation ahead of time if you fly into Gatwick.
-You can take a coach to Victoria station from Gatwick Airport.
+You can take a coach to Victoria Station from Gatwick Airport.
 If you prefer a cab, it can take as long as 90 minutes to get into the city.

-Stansted Airport is popular for travelers coming to London from the European continent.
+Stansted Airport is popular for travellers coming to London from the European continent.
 This smaller airport has more flights going to the continent than any other airport in the U.K. You can take the Stansted Express, which runs every 15 minutes, and be in the heart of London’s financial district in about 45 minutes.

 Central London contains several neighbourhoods.
 When planning your trip, think about who you are travelling with and what you plan to do with your stay to determine the best location.
 Don’t worry too much, though.
 It’s hard to go wrong staying anywhere in London!

-If you are traveling with kids, then staying close to the city of London will give you the best access to historical attractions and museums.
+If you are travelling with kids, then staying close to the city of London will give you the best access to historical attractions and museums.
 London is very walkable, so you can easily head out for a day of sightseeing and still be able to pop back into your lodgings for a diaper change or nap during the day without much disruption.

 If you’re looking for more of a nightlife and party scene, then you may prefer to stay in London’s East End.
-Shoreditch/Spitalfields is an up and coming neighbourhood that comes to life when the sun goes down.
+Shoreditch/Spitalfields is an up-and-coming neighbourhood that comes to life when the sun goes down.
 You’ll also find great food from all over the world, plus open-air markets and street vendors.

 For historical buffs, Kensington or South Kensington might be calling your name.
 This location is near the Victoria & Albert Museum, Science Center, and Hyde Park.
 It’s peaceful and quiet in the evening, which can be ideal for families and those looking for some rest during their vacation.